Metal Matrix Composites

 Ceramic powders such as silicon carbide provide a reinforcing phase when integrated within a metal base, helping tune the thermal, mechanical, and dimensional behavior of a metal matrix composite, or MMC.
 By combining the processability and ductility of metals with select ceramic properties, MMCs can be designed to support higher stiffness, improved wear resistance, thermal conductivity, low thermal expansion, chemical stability, and lightweight performance as compared to the base metal alone.

 Washington Mills CARBOREX® black and green silicon carbide powders help manufacturers engineer metal matrix composites requiring thermal management, wear resistance, stiffness, lightweighting, and dimensional control.
-Precision engineered for controlled chemistry, sizing, morphology, and lot-to-lot consistency, CARBOREX® powders support metal-based MMCs with ceramic reinforcement as well SiC-rich systems such as AlSiC and CuSiC.
+Precision engineered for controlled chemistry, sizing, morphology, and lot-to-lot consistency, CARBOREX® powders support metal-based MMCs with ceramic reinforcement as well SiC-rich systems such as aluminum silicon carbide (AlSiC) and copper silicon carbide (CuSiC).

 Why silicon carbide is used in metal matrix composites